 4. Attend a unique festival in Surdesti or Apata

 There are various festivals that take part during the Easter celebrations.
-Two of the most interesting ones are Udatoriu, held in Surdesti and The shooting of the rooster, held in Apata, for the Catholic Easter.
+Two of the most interesting ones are Udatoriu, held in Surdesti and The shooting of the rooster, held in Apata, for the Catholic Easter in Romania.

 In the second day of the Orthodox Easter people from the Maramures region celebrate the hardest working villager, known as “Udatoriu”.
 The old agrarian custom is full of captivating rituals: people wear traditional clothes, they “punish” those who didn’t act accordingly during the Easter Lent, a period of penance and solemnity and they try to find a hidden coin, amongst other activities.
 In the end, people celebrate with food and dance to wish for abundance during the new agrarian season.

 On the first day of the Catholic Easter, right after the mass, the Hungarian community from Apata gathers in the center of the village for “the shooting of the rooster”.
 It is an old custom, born as a result of a local story that says that centuries ago, while the invading Tartars were about to leave the village after seeing it abandoned, they were called back by the cry of a rooster.
 As revenge, children dressed in traditional clothes compete against each other and try their best to aim for the rooster drawn on a wooden target and “shoot it”.

 5. Witness the sprinkling of women with water or perfume

 Another of our recommended things to do for Easter in Romania is take part in a custom called “the wetting”.
 On the second day of Easter the boys from the villages take a bucket of water and go to the houses of the unmarried girls.
 If they are still sleeping, they get drenched in water, a belief that they will get married soon.